az-digital/arizona-bootstrap/site/content/docs/2.0/getting-started/theming.md

 ---
 layout: docs
 title: Theming Bootstrap
-description: Customize Bootstrap 4 with our new built-in Sass variables for global style preferences for easy theming and component changes.
+description: Customize Arizona Bootstrap with our new built-in Sass variables for global style preferences for easy theming and component changes.
 group: getting-started
 toc: true
 ---